munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 <aside name="ditch">

 Maybe you do; I didn't research that analogy.
-For all I know there could be avid ditch digging hobbyists, ditch digging conventions, and a whole subculture around it.
+For all I know, there could be avid ditch digging hobbyists, ditch digging conventions, and a whole subculture around it.
 Who am I to judge?

 </aside>

-In fact, to me this has much in common with games themselves.
+To me, this has much in common with games themselves.
 A game like chess can never be mastered because all of the pieces are so perfectly balanced against one another.
 This means you can spend your life exploring the vast space of viable strategies.
 A poorly designed game collapses to the one winning tactic